lanxdrey19/rad-tunes/README.md

 Exclude punk artists
 `http://localhost:3000/search?exclude=punk`

-Include artists from genres that have pun in it `http://localhost:3000/search?has=pun`
+Include artists from genres that contain "pun" in it `http://localhost:3000/search?has=pun`

-Exclude artists from genres that have pun in it `http://localhost:3000/search?hasnot=pun`
+Exclude artists from genres that contain "pun" in it `http://localhost:3000/search?hasnot=pun`

 Include artists from the punk and jazz genres